trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 :::note navigation

-Click the **Show search form** to open up a form where you can control the following.
+Click the **Show search form** on the top right to open up a form where you can control the following.

 :::